bretmullinix/python-for-beginners/t5-oop-part2/readme.md

     mammal.walk()
    ```

-1. You should get the following output
+1. You should get the following output:

     ![t5-output-mammal-walk](../images/t5-output-mammal-walk.png)